-Many cancers harbor genetic mutations in components of the MAPK pathway, especially in protein kinases, that lock transformed cells in a progrowth state, even in the absence of external growth signals.
-Studies have shown that such aberrations in the MAPK pathway, including mutations in KRAS, B-Raf proto-oncogene, serine/threonine kinase, or BRAF, and other components of the pathway, are frequent contributors to the development of cancer in humans.
-Targeted cancer drugs, such as inhibitors of the proteins BRAF and MEK, that have been designed to turn off MAPK signaling by inhibiting specific protein kinases are effective, particularly in melanomas where the MAPK circuit is aberrantly active.
-We believe that a therapeutic product candidate that can block signaling of the MAPK pathway through inhibition of ERK should reduce or prevent cancer growth and may have a beneficial effect for patients.
+Aberrant signaling caused by mutations or dysregulation of the MAPK pathway are frequent contributors to the development of cancer in humans and are associated with numerous tumor types.
+Many cancers harbor genetic mutations in components of the MAPK pathway, especially in protein kinases, that lock transformed cells in a pro-growth state, even in the absence of external growth signals.
+Studies have shown that such aberrations in the MAPK pathway, including mutations in KRAS or BRAF, and other components of the pathway, are frequent contributors to the development of cancer in humans.
+Targeted cancer drugs, including vemurafinib (ZELBORAF®) and dabrafenib (TAFINLAR®), trametinib (MEKINIST®) and cobimetinib (COTELLIC®), which are small molecule inhibitors of the proteins BRAF and MEK, respectively, and have been approved by the FDA for treatment of BRAF V600E mutant metastatic melanoma, are currently being investigated in other tumor types.
+We believe that these drugs have validated the use of small molecule inhibitors of the MAPK pathway in cancer.
+Although inhibitors of BRAF and MEK have demonstrated clinical activity in selected patients, durable responses in patients are limited, as median time to disease progression is approximately six to seven months and resistance is often associated with pathway reactivation of the ERK signaling pathway.
+Accordingly, we believe that a therapeutic product candidate that can block signaling of the MAPK pathway through potent, selective and prolonged inhibition of ERK should reduce or prevent cancer growth and may have a beneficial effect for patients.